sfeister/sidekick-epics-docs/docs/pi-stream-device-install.md

 1. Comment out the "CALC" and "PCRE" lines
 1. Set the EPICS_BASE variable to point to the right folder for your computer (SUPPORT is already set up OK)

-Next, edit the architecture-specific RELEASE file `configure/RELEASE.Common.${EPICS_HOST_ARCH}`, so that it locates the pcre libraries you installed earlier:
+Next, edit the architecture-specific RELEASE file `configure/RELEASE.Common.${EPICS_HOST_ARCH}` for StreamDevice, so that it locates the pcre libraries you installed earlier:

 ```bash
 nano configure/RELEASE.Common.${EPICS_HOST_ARCH}